 Claim early (reduced benefit) —Regardless of when you were born, you can claim your benefit as early as age 62—but at a reduced rate.
 The earlier you claim, the less you’ll receive.
 Those who claim their benefit at age 62 will lose 25% to 30% of their total benefit.2

 While claiming your benefit can be fairly simple, there are strategies you can use to increase the total amount you—and in some cases your loved ones—receive over time.
 This is especially true if you are married, divorced, or have dependent minor children.
 Here are some common strategies you can use to help maximize your benefits:

 Claim a spousal benefit—If you are married, or were married to your former spouse for at least 10 years, you may be eligible to claim an amount equal to 50% of your spouse’s (or former spouse’s) benefit.
 This strategy is typically used by spouses who did not work or who earned significantly less than their partners, so their spousal benefit is larger than what they would receive on their own.
 This benefit has no impact on the amount your spouse will receive when he or she decides to claim.

 File a restricted application—This option is available for those born on or before January 1, 1954.
 Here's how it works.
 As a working spouse, you are eligible to receive one of two benefits: the spousal benefit mentioned above, or the benefit you have earned throughout your working career.
 While most people choose their earned benefit—which is usually higher—this strategy lets you restrict your claim to the spousal benefit at first, then switch to your own later on.
-That way, you will enjoy some income now, while allowing your future benefit to grow 5-8% a year.
+That way, you will enjoy some income now, while allowing your future benefit to grow 5%–8% a year.